Fifth Cycle: Reception

+Christopher Earley reviewed Fifth Cycle in White Wolf #29 (Oct./Nov., 1991), rating it a 3 out of 5 and stated that "The one big flaw of Fifth Cycle is a lack of new direction; it won't survive by simply being an uninspired copy of the bigger FRPGs.
+Where it diverges from the standard it shows its best potential; such things as Withering Mages (magical tormentors for hire), Spell Trees [...] and Archaeological Charter groups (through which PCs get set up for adventuring as a respectable career) provide the character of the game, and therein lies the stuff with which to capture an audience."

 In the March 1992 edition of Dragon (Issue 179), Lester Smith thought the historical background of the five ages was "the game’s most valuable asset: a solid, plausible approach to fantasy.
 The history explains the existence of fantasy races, the reasons for conflict among those races, the existence of dungeons to explore, and the presence of magic and treasure lying in those dungeons."
 Smith thought the character generation system was "fairly straightforward", and the combat rules were "simple in concept but allow for fairly complex battle resolution."
 He concluded that "The Fifth Cycle game is a very satisfying product.
 From start to finish, it projects an aura of a well-thought-out, sensible fantasy system...
 This is a system that I could be happy with for a long time to come."

 In 2002, Fifth Cycle was one of a dozen role-playing games termed by Ron Edwards as "fantasy heartbreakers", which are as Shannon Appelcline explains, "fantasy RPG games that were designed by people who seemed to know nothing about the advancement of game design since the original productions of Dungeons & Dragons".